Table of Contents

 3. Thermal energy and water

-Generally, thermal energy (heating) and water are not directly invoiced, but the related expenses are simply distributed proportionally to individual consumption (see Expense statements below).
+Generally, thermal energy (heating) and water are not billed directly, but the related charges are simply distributed proportionally to individual consumption (see Expense statements below).

-However, it is possible in certain cases to invoice this type of consumption with a rate per kWh for thermal energy and per m³ for water (thermal contracting, campsites, etc.)
+Nevertheless, it is possible in some cases to bill this type of consumption with a per-kWh rate for thermal energy and per m³ for water (thermal contracting, camping, etc.)

 How Did We Do?